To be eligible for a Juris Doctor degree, a student must have:

 - Absent approval in writing from Chair of the Academic Standards Committee, no student may count more than twelve credit hours earned in courses graded on a Pass/Fail basis toward the total number of hours required for graduation;

-- Credits earned in the Bar Preparation Course and Critical Practice Skills III are exempt from this limit;
+- Credits earned in the Legal Skills and Academic Skills courses, as well as the Bar Preparation course are exempt from this limit;

 - No more than a total of four of the credit hours required for graduation may be in the form of Law Journal, Moot Court, or Independent Study credit; and,